Climb Denali! (20,310′)

 What about skis vs. snowshoes for the lower glacier?

 Most of our West Buttress expeditions carry snowshoes for use when there is deep, fresh snow, or for when the glacier is melting out and the trail is sloppy.
 Snowshoes are convenient in that they are light and easy to use.
 For experienced skiers we might be able to offer certain departure dates for Denali ski expeditions.
 We caution anyone considering the ski option to be realistic about his or her abilities.
 Skiing with a full pack and a sled requires a different set of skills than shredding down the black diamond mogul run at your local resort.
-We are no longer able to offer the opportunity to ski unroped on Denali, as in 2013, the NPS decided that such an activity is not appropriate on Denali.
+After 16 years of negotiating with the NPS, we are now allowed to ski unroped on expeditions that are designated as ski expeditions.
+If you think you’d like to use skis on the mountain, those would be worth considering.
+Give us a ring to discuss!

 Share Button